joamaki/cilium/Documentation/cmdref/cilium-agent_completion_powershell.md

 ### Options inherited from parent commands

 ```
       --enable-k8s-api-discovery           Enable discovery of Kubernetes API groups and resources with the discovery API
       --gops-port uint16                   Port for gops server to listen on (default 9890)
       --k8s-api-server string              Kubernetes API server URL
       --k8s-client-burst int               Burst value allowed for the K8s client
       --k8s-client-qps float32             Queries per second limit for the K8s client
       --k8s-heartbeat-timeout duration     Configures the timeout for api-server heartbeat, set to 0 to disable (default 30s)
       --k8s-kubeconfig-path string         Absolute path of the kubernetes kubeconfig file
+      --read-cni-conf string               Read the CNI configuration at specified path to extract per node configuration
+      --write-cni-conf-when-ready string   Write the CNI configuration as specified via --read-cni-conf to path when agent is ready
 ```

 ### SEE ALSO